Six Days to Machu Picchu

 Day 1 - Cusco Welcome to Cusco, Peru!
 Your adventure starts at 2 pm with a welcome meeting at your hotel.
 After the meeting your tour leader will take you on a walk around downtown Cusco.
 You’ll visit the facade of Qoricancha temple, the local San Pedro market, the main square, past the 12 Angled Stone, Regocijo Square and San Blas Square.
 This evening why not head out and have some dinner with your trekking buddies!

-Day 3 - Inca Trail, Quarry Trail or Train option Route 1 Classic Inca Trail: This is the most challenging day of the trek, as we ascend a long steep path (approximately five hours) to reach the highest point of the trail.
+Day 3 - Inca Trail (3650m)* or Quarry Trail (3600m) or Cusco Route 1 Inca Trail*: This is the most challenging day of the trek, as we ascend a long steep path (approximately five hours) to reach the highest point of the trail.
 Colloquially known as 'Dead Woman's Pass', Warmiwanusca sits at a height of 4,200 meters above sea level, providing amazing views of the valley below.
 The group will then descend to the campsite in the Pacaymayo Valley at 3,650 metres.
 Route 2 Quarry Trail: This is the most challenging and rewarding day of the hike.
 A three-hour walk takes us to the top of the first pass of Puccaqasa (approximately 4,370 meters high).
 After enjoying picturesque views of the valley, it’s a short walk before stopping for lunch.
 Afterwards, make the two-hour hike to Kuychicassa, the highest pass of the trek at 4,450 meters.
 From here, descend to the sacred site the Incas called Intipunku (Sun Gate), with views of the Nevado Veronica mountain.
 Head to the campsite, only a stone’s throw away at Choquetacarpo.
-Route 3 Train: Today, perhaps your free day indulging your inner foodie in the eateries of Cusco.
+Route 3 Cusco: Today, perhaps your free day indulging your inner foodie in the eateries of Cusco.
 Head to lunch at the arty Fallen Angel restaurant, and if you still have room for dessert, the ChocoMuseo offers tastings and chocolate-marking workshops.
-All optional activities are at your own cost. \Notes: Included lunch and dinner on this day is for people trekking the Inca or Quarry Trail only.
+All optional activities are at your own cost.

-Day 4 - Inca Trail, Quarry Trail or Train option Route 1 Classic Inca Trail: Start the day with a climb through the Pacaymayo Valley to Runkuracay pass (3,980 metres).
+Day 4 - Inca Trail (2650m)* or Aguas Calientes (2040m) Route 1 Inca Trail*: Start the day with a climb through the Pacaymayo Valley to Runkuracay pass (3,980 metres).
 Enjoy views of the snow-capped mountain of Cordillera Vilcabamba before descending for around two to three hours to the ruins of Sayacmarca.
 Continue over the trail’s third pass to the ruins of Phuyupatamarca (3,850 metres), also known as 'Town Above the Clouds'.
 Start the two-hour descent down the Inca steps to the final night's campsite by the Winay Wayna archaeological site.
 Route 2 Quarry Trail: Today’s hike will all be downhill.
 The first stop is the incomplete Kachiqata quarry, where the Incas were intercepted by the Spanish.
 Around midday, come to the end of the trek.
 Explore the cobbled streets of Ollantaytambo before taking the short train journey to Aguas Calientes.
 This is where you’ll meet up with the travellers in your group who didn't hike.
 Visiting the natural hot springs in town is a soothing way to spend the late afternoon.
 Spend the night in a comfortable hotel before tomorrow’s visit to Machu Picchu.
 Route 3 Train: In the morning take a bus and train which is nestled in the hills at the foot of Machu Picchu.
 For those who want to, there’s time to visit Machu Picchu independently before the guided tour the next day.
 If you’d like to do this, please advise your group leader at the welcome meeting at the beginning of the trip.
 Otherwise, you might like to while away the afternoon in the natural hot springs of Aguas Calientes.
-Notes: Included lunch and dinner on this day is for people trekking the Inca or Quarry Trail only.

-Day 5 - Inca Trail, Quarry Trail or Train option / Machu Picchu Route 1 Classic Inca Trail: The day starts before dawn with breakfast at 4.30 am.
+Day 5 - Machu Picchu (2430) - Cusco Route 1 Inca Trail*: The day starts before dawn with breakfast at 4.30 am.
 Say farewell to the porters as they descend to the train station and begin hiking by 5.30 am.
 The walk to Intipunku (the Sun Gate) takes around two-and-a-half hours.
 Weather permitting, enjoy unforgettable views over the ‘Lost City of the Incas’ Route 2 Quarry Trail: Depending on weather conditions, take a bus at 5:30 am this morning along the winding road to Machu Picchu.
 The journey takes around 30 minutes.
 At Machu Picchu, join up with the travellers in your group who hiked the Classic Inca Trail.
 If skies are clear, enjoy spectacular views over the ancient city from the Sun Gate, before going on a guided walk around the ruins.
-Route 3 Train: In the morning at 5.30 am, take a bus up to Machu Picchu.
+Route 3: In the morning at 5.30 am, take a bus up to Machu Picchu.
 The city was built around 1440 AD as a country retreat for Incan nobility, but there’s evidence that the land had been a sacred Incan site for much longer.
 Take a guided tour around the ruins of temples, palaces and living quarters, and enjoy free time afterwards to wander around on your own before the group returns to Cusco.
 Visiting Machu Picchu: According to Machu Picchu visiting regulations, all visitors must follow a pre-determined route within the site.
 This route must be followed in one direction only and once the guided visit commences exiting and re-entering the site is not permitted.
 Once the guided visit concludes, visitors must exit the site and personal exploration of Machu Picchu is not permitted.
 For all trails - after taking advantage of the seemingly endless photo opportunities, it's time to return to Cusco for a well deserved shower and a pisco sour.
 Your evening is then free for the last night of your adventure.
-Notes: Due to Intrepid's internal safety policy, our leaders are specifically prohibited from recommending or assisting with booking trips to the mountaintop ruins of Wayna Picchu.

-Day 6 - Cusco Your Inca Trek & Machu Picchu adventure comes to an end this morning.
+Day 6 - Cusco Your adventure comes to an end this morning.
 There are no more activities planned and you're free to leave the accommodation at any time.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.